-We lease approximately 988 rentable square feet of office space from an unaffiliated third party for our corporate office located in Spokane Valley, Washington.
+The Company leases approximately 988 rentable square feet of office space from an unaffiliated third party for our corporate office located in Spokane Valley, Washington.
 Additionally, we lease approximately 416 and 695 rentable square feet from unaffiliated third parties for our regional operations office in Friendswood, Texas and storage and auxiliary office space in Wallace, Idaho, respectively.
-The lease in Friendswood is a 24 month lease that expires in October 2020.
-The lease for Friendswood does not include an option to renew.
-The Spokane Valley and Wallace leases are currently on a month-to-month basis.
-Our lease agreements do not contain any residual value guarantees, restrictive covenants or variable lease payments.
-We have not entered into any financing leases.
+The lease in Friendswood was a 24 month lease that expired in October 2020.
+The new lease in Friendswood is a 12 month lease and as such is considered a short-term lease.
+The Company has elected to not apply the recognition requirements of ASC 842 to this short-term lease.
+The Spokane Valley and Wallace leases are also short-term leases currently on a month-to-month basis.
+The Company's lease agreements do not contain any residual value guarantees, restrictive covenants or variable lease payments.
+The Company has not entered into any financing leases.